MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows.md

    - **Normal** means Microsoft Defender Antivirus is running in active mode.
    - **Passive mode** means Microsoft Defender Antivirus running, but is not the primary antivirus/antimalware product on your device.
-   - **EDR Block Mode** means Microsoft Defender Antivirus is running in passive mode and a capability known as EDR in block mode is enabled.
+   - **EDR Block Mode** means Microsoft Defender Antivirus is running and a capability in Microsoft Defender for Endpoint that is called "EDR in block mode" is enabled.
 (See [Endpoint detection and response (EDR) in block mode](edr-in-block-mode.md).)

 ## Platform updates